vinc/vinc.cc/src/about.html.md

 because protesting the current system and proposing alternatives go hand in hand.

-I am occasionally available for remote work as a full-stack web developer.
+I am currently available for remote work as a full-stack web developer.
 If you have an interesting and meaningful project in Ruby or Rust, I'd love to hear from you.